Rupendra247/js/README.md

-Learning Basic backend and connected with mongodb as moongose
+Learned backend and connect with mongodb database as moongose